HD60Hz/squad-lab1-store/README.md

 ```

 Now run storify and keep an eye on the inventory file ...
 For certainty, add a ``print`` inside ``save_inventory``
-YEP! it is executing the save every 10 seconds without blocking us
+YEP!
+It is executing the save every 10 seconds without blocking us

-Let's try _APScheduler_ this time.
+Let's try ``apscheduler`` this time.
 Begin by installing it

 ```shell script
 pip install apscheduler